SmartgridReady/SGrSpecifications/doc/product.md

 | Interface Info| transport-service specific information on how to access the data point |
 | programmerHints   | optional, can occur once per language.
 Contains details for the programmer. |

+### Sub Data Points

+Data Points that are defined as Sub Data Points are handled in the same way as the normal data points with all consequences.
+But a sub data point can only be used in the device if the main data point is also used.

 ### Constant Data Points

-Additional to the datapoints in the functional profile the product has the concept of constant datapoints that can implement the datapoint of the functional profile and that have a constant value.
+Additional to the data points in the functional profile the product has the concept of constant data points that can implement the data point of the functional profile and that have a constant value.

 For this, the data direction "C" is possible in products.
-In this case, a value must be defined for the datapoint.
+In this case, a value must be defined for the data point.

 ### Generic Attributes
 SGr allows to associate attributes to a data point.
 See [GenericAttributes](GenericAttributes.md) for details.